imstephens-professional/recipe_website/README.md

-# recipe_website
+# Recipe Website
+## Description
 A website displaying various recipes.
+Description will be updated in the future.

+## Project Goals
+* Integrate HTML, CSS, and JavaScript into a project.
+* Create a functional website.

+## Website Link
+TBA